Geometric Boundary Data for the Gravitational Field: The strong well-posedness of the IBVP for the harmonic Einstein equations

-We proceed essentially in the same way as for model problem I. We use the transformation (\ref{eq:1.4}) such that wave equations for $\gamma^{yy},~\gamma^{tx}$ and $\gamma^{xy}$ satisfy homogeneous Dirichlet or Neumann boundary conditions.
-Then there is an energy estimate for these variables and their derivatives.
-We use the constraints to obtain estimates for the remaining variables.
-The constraint (\ref{eq:2.6x}) determines Neumann boundary data for $\gamma^{xx}(t,0,y)$ in terms of previously estimated quantities.
+We proceed essentially in the same way as for model problem I. We use the transformation (\ref{eq:1.4}) so that the wave equations for $\gamma^{yy},~\gamma^{tx}$ and $\gamma^{xy}$ satisfy homogeneous Dirichlet or Neumann boundary conditions.
+Then the corresponding wave problems are well posed and there are energy estimates for these variables and their derivatives.

+We use the harmonic boundary conditions to obtain estimates for the remaining variables.
+First, the boundary condition (\ref{eq:2.6x}) determines smooth Neumann boundary data for $\gamma^{xx}$ in terms of previously estimated quantities.
 After using the transformation (\ref{eq:1.4}), it reduces to

-and the resulting wave problem for $\gamma^{xx}$ is strongly well-posed.
-Thus we can estimate $\gamma^{xx}(t,x)$ and its derivatives.
-Similarly, the constraint (\ref{eq:2.6y}) determines Dirichlet boundary data for $\gamma^{ty}(t,0,y)$ in terms of previously estimated quantities.
-After the transformation (\ref{eq:1.4}), the constraint (\ref{eq:2.6y}) reduces to
+and the resulting wave problem for $\gamma^{xx}$ is strongly well posed.
+Thus we can estimate $\gamma^{xx}(t,x,y)$ and its derivatives.
+Similarly, the boundary condition (\ref{eq:2.6y}) determines smooth Dirichlet boundary data for $\gamma^{ty}(t,0,y)$ in terms of previously estimated quantities.
+After the transformation (\ref{eq:1.4}), it reduces to

-and the resulting wave problem for $\gamma^{ty}$ is strongly well-posed.
-Next, the constraint (\ref{eq:2.6t}) determines Dirichlet boundary data for $\gamma^{tt}(t,0,y)$ and we can use the transformation (\ref{eq:1.4}) to obtain a a strongly well posed problem for $\gamma^{tt}$.
+so that the resulting wave problem is strongly well posed and we can estimate $\gamma^{yy}(t,x,y)$ and its derivatives.
+Finally, the boundary condition (\ref{eq:2.6t}) determines Dirichlet boundary data for $\gamma^{tt}(t,0,y)$ in terms of previously estimated quantities and we can use the transformation (\ref{eq:1.4}) to obtain a strongly well posed problem for $\gamma^{tt}$.